mahedicse/eduroamIRS/README.markdown

 ````
 # systemctl restart sshd
 ````
-Now disceonnect from server and connect again with changed parametar:
+Now disconnect from the server and connect again with changed parameters:

-From terminal:
+From the terminal:
 ````
 # ssh  irs-lab@irs-lab-XY.bdren.net.bd -p2200
 ````